 Mufti Asif Umar has been the Imam and Religious Director at the Islamic Foundation of Greater St. Louis and the Daar-ul-Islam mosque in West St. Louis County since early 2012.

 Maryl Walters, CSB, Christian Science

 Maryl served as Chair of the Cabinet 2011-2012.
-She has been a Christian Science healer for many years and is also a teacher of Christian Science and member of The Christian Science Board of Lectureship who presents talks and workshops across North America.
-She is also on the Interfaith Relations Commission of the National Council of Churches and is a student at Eden Theological Seminary.
-She and her husband live in Kirkwood and have 3 adult sons and 8 grandchildren, all living in St. Louis.
+She has been a Christian Science healer for many years and is also a teacher of Christian Science and member of The Christian Science Board of Lectureship, presenting talks and workshops across North America.
+She is also on the Interfaith Relations Convening Table of the National Council of Churches and is active on the Compassionate St. Louis Initiative.
+She has 3 adult sons and 8 grandchildren, all living in St. Louis.

-Howard Nelson, Secretary to the Cabinet, Church of Jesus Christ of Latter-day Saints
+Howard Nelson, Secretary to the Cabinet, The Church of Jesus Christ of Latter-day Saints